lakshayae162/EDA/README.md

 # EDA

-Performing Explorartory Data Analysis on the dataset "VerbAgg" using python.
+Performing Exploratory Data Analysis on the dataset "VerbAgg" using python.